spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 <!--END_TABS-->

-The `skipper` service will wait for a debugger to connect on port `6006`.
+The `skipper` service waits for a debugger to connect on port `6006`.

 ## Integration Testing

 The self-documented [DataFlowIT.java](https://github.com/spring-cloud/spring-cloud-dataflow/blob/%github-tag%/spring-cloud-dataflow-server/src/test/java/org/springframework/cloud/dataflow/integration/test/DataFlowIT.java) class demonstrates how to reuse the same docker-compose files to build DataFlow integration and smoke tests.

-## Multi-platform support
+## Multi-platform Support

-This configuration connects your local `Skipper` server to a remote platform such as `Kubernetes` or `Cloud Foundry` and allows you deploy streaming data pipelines on those platforms.
-As a prerequisite it expects the `Apache Kafka` (or `RabbitMQ`) binder provisioned on the remote platform.
+This configuration connects your local `Skipper` server to a remote platform (such as `Kubernetes` or `Cloud Foundry`) and lets you deploy streaming data pipelines on those platforms.
+As a prerequisite, it expects the `Apache Kafka` (or `RabbitMQ`) binder provisioned on the remote platform.

 <!--NOTE-->

-The Task/Batch applications require direct database access.
-But because the `Data Flow` server and `Database` run locally you can start Task application only in your local platform!
+The Task and Batch applications require direct database access.
+However, because the `Data Flow` server and `Database` run locally, you can start Task application only on your local platform.
-Also because the `Scheduler` service is not supported by by the Local Deployer, it is not supported by the docker-compose configuration either.
+Also, because the `Scheduler` service is not supported by by the Local Deployer, it is also not supported by the docker-compose configuration.

 <!--END_NOTE-->

-The [docker-compose-cf.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-cf.yml) adds a remote `Cloud Foundry` account as a Data Flow runtime platform under the name `cf`.
-You will need to edit the `docker-compose-cf.yml` to add your CF API URL and access credentials.
+The [docker-compose-cf.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-cf.yml) file adds a remote `Cloud Foundry` account as a Data Flow runtime platform under the name of `cf`.
+You need to edit the `docker-compose-cf.yml` to add your CF API URL and access credentials.

 ```bash
 wget -O docker-compose-rabbitmq.yml https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-rabbitmq.yml